 But while T-cell activation and inflammation typically decrease after ART initiation, they do not normalize completely.
-According to Deeks, it remains to be seen whether this might be achieved with very early treatment while immune function is still mostly intact, a prospect being explored in the START trial (see "Open Clinical Trials," BETA, Summer/Fall 2009).
+According to Deeks, it remains to be seen whether this might be achieved with very early treatment while immune function is still mostly intact, a prospect being explored in the START trial, Summer/Fall 2009).

 If current ART decreases inflammation somewhat, might better or additional antiretroviral drugs reduce it more?
 Several recent studies have explored this type of treatment intensification.